St Anthony's College, Leuven: The Leuven Institute of Ireland in Europe/Irish College Leuven

-In 2014 two Irish students died in a fire at a college residence in the Leuven Institute for Ireland, for which the director and institute were found to be at fault.

-KU Leuven, use some 42 rooms in the Irish College for International students.

-St. Anthony's Parish - English Speaking Champaincy
+St. Anthony's Parish - English-Speaking Chaplaincy

 In 1972 the Irish Franciscans began to minister to English speakers in the Kraainem parish in Brussels, following the accession of Ireland and the UK to the EEC, and a request from Cardinal Suenans to the Irish Franciscans, already present at the Irish College, who appointed Fr.
 Michael Bailey to a new English-speaking chaplaincy in 1973.
-The order purchased a house on Avenue l’Oiseau Bleu as the chaplains residence and parish centre, and in 1983 bought the present property which is now the St. Anthony's Parish.
-Edmund Dougan OFM, (former professor and guardian of the Irish College) served as Parish Priest at St. Anthonys from 1987 to 1995.
+The order purchased a house on Avenue l’Oiseau Bleu as the chaplain's residence and parish centre, and in 1983 bought the present property which is now the St. Anthony's Parish.
+Edmund Dougan OFM, (former professor and guardian of the Irish College) served as Parish Priest at St. Anthony's from 1987 to 1995.
+The order continued its ministry of the Parish until 2024, when it permanently withdrew.
+The Parish remains in operation under a new order.

 People associated with the College

 Important works published by scholars associated with the College

 Amongst the most notable Irish scholars associated with the college were, in alphabetical order: Bishop Dominic de Burgo (Burke), John Colgan, Aodh Mac Cathmhaoil (also known as Aodh Mac Aingil), Mícheál Ó Cléirigh, Giolla Brighde Ó hEódhasa (also known as Bonaventura Ó hEodhasa) and Flaithrí Ó Maol Chonaire.